Rachneet/Rachneet/README.md

 - 👋 Hi, I’m @Rachneet
-- 👀 I’m interested in machine and deep learning with an interest in NLP and explainability.
+- 👀 I’m interested in machine and deep learning with an interest in safety and explainability of LLMs.
 - 🌱 I’m currently learning MLOps, which helps take ML services to production with maximum efficiency.
 - 💞️ I’m looking to collaborate on NLP tasks that help the open source community.
 - 📫 How to reach me :